Kuuuube/kanjigrid/README.md

 - `saveimagequality` The quality to save the grid at when seleting `Save Image` on the grid.
 Accepted values are 0-5.
 WARNING: On large grids using anything except `1` may crash anki.

-- `copyonclick` Copies kanji when clicked on instead of searching in a web browser or note browser.
+- `onclickaction` Changes what happens when a kanji character is clicked on.

+    - `""`: Does nothing.

+    - `"browse"` (Default): Opens the Anki note browser.

+    - `"copy"`: Copies the character.

-- `browseonclick` Opens the Anki note browser when clicking on kanji instead of searching in a web browser.
+    - `"search"`: Searches the character in a web browser.

 - `saveimagedelay` The delay in ms to wait when resizing the image if `saveimagequality` is not 1.
 Setting this to a higher value may help mitigate crashes.